 What I am not too fond of at Jurupa are the telephone poles and low wires that cut across a few holes on the course.
 There are telephone poles right in the middle of the 9th and 17th fairways, which both happened to be right in my line of sight yesterday on approaches.

 In my opinion, Jurupa is just a notch above lower level or muni courses in terms of conditioning.
 It’s not superb there, but it’s generally pretty good.
-The greens are great right now.
-They are just about perfect, though they are unfortunately getting ready to punch next weekend.
+The greens were great on this visit.
+They were just about perfect, though they were unfortunately getting ready to punch the following weekend.
 The greens are always the highlight here in terms of design and conditioning.
 The fairways were mostly green and pretty good overall, but rather shaggy in places and patchy here and there.
 Sometimes you’d have a nice fluffy lie sitting up and other times it would sink down a bit in a poor area.
 The rough was pretty nice throughout and quite thick in some areas.
 I wasn’t in a bunker, so I can’t comment on those.
 The tee boxes were pretty good, as well.

 Though it’s not a course you’d go way out of your way to play, Jurupa Hills is always a solid option and deals can be found throughout the week.
 I would definitely choose it over Indian Hills or Paradise Knolls, if I’m comparing it directly with nearby courses in a similar price range.
 It’s nothing flashy, but always enjoy my rounds here.